3 Days. 2 Festivals. 1 Low Price!

 Huzzah and welcome!
-The longest running weekend Renaissance festival in Nebraska (formerly held at the Bellevue Berry Farm in Papillion) will be at a new location this year, and will also combine with the original Midlands Pirate Festival.
-Bring your friends and family out for two festivals in one at the Midland’s first big outdoor “double festival” of the season – An edutainment celebration of 16th Century Europe and 18th Century Caribbean buccaneers.
+The longest running weekend Renaissance festival in Nebraska (established in 2003 in Ashland, and most recently held at the Bellevue Berry Farm in Papillion) will be at a new location this year and will combine with the original Midlands Pirate Festival.
+Bring your friends and family out for two festivals in one – an edutainment celebration of 16th Century Europe and 18th Century Caribbean buccaneers.

 Nebraska Renaissance Faire & Medieval Pageant

 4/25: NEW DATES due to original weekend being rained out.

 June 17-19, 2016

 Saturday, 11am-8pm “Cosplay Meets Anime Day”

 River City Star Landing

 Omaha, NE 68102

 Adults: Friday $10, Sat/Sun $12.
 2-day: $18.
 3-day: $22

 Thank you to OFFUTT Airbase in Bellevue for being our discount tickets advance sales location.
 They are available at the ITT office in Bldg. #362.